 If a statement cannot be evaluated on an a priori basis, it must be examined using further evidence or observations: it is a posteriori knowledge.
 Most claims, in most cases, require some level of empirical information in order to be examined.
 If a statement has not been explicitly acknowledged as a priori, then it’s a posteriori, and the majority of human knowledge is a posteriori.

 The term a priori is the more often-used term.
 In logic and debate, the ability to label something as a priori knowledge is an important distinction.
-At the same time, it’s uncommon to see an idea explicitly labelled a posteriori.
+At the same time, it’s uncommon to see an idea explicitly labeled a posteriori.
 When this does happen, it is usually meant to rebut a claim that the statement can be known a priori.

 A much less-commonly used term, a fortiori, describes something related to a priori knowledge but not exactly the same.
 The term a fortiori means “from the stronger,” and it refers to arguments that seek to prove a “smaller” point by appealing to an already-proven “larger” point.
 For instance, if a man says he can afford to spend $100, we assume he can afford to spend $10.
 If drinking one sip of a liquid is fatal, we assume drinking an entire cup is also fatal.
 If a man can hold his breath underwater for three minutes, we assume he’s able to hold his breath for one minute.
 If it’s considered a sin to punch someone, we assume stabbing him would also be sinful.